SinaBYR/lpic1book/content/1091_fundamentals_of_internet_protocols.md

 ![tcp flow diagram](/images/tcpflow.gif)

 As you can see, TCP needs a lot of communications and spends time (or even retransmits data) to make sure that the receiver is getting the exact correct data available on the server.
 Strangely in some cases this is not what we are looking for.
 If you are watching a movie or having a phone call or enjoying a game stream, you prefer to continue watching live in case of a 1s issue in your network.
-Thats why we also have the UDP.
+That's why we also have the UDP.

 #### UDP

 You are video-chatting with a friend and network fluctuates.
-What is a better choice? </br>
+Which one is a better choice? </br>
 A\) retransmitting the missing packets and/or reestablishing the connection and continue the whole conversation with a 2s delay or ... </br>
-B\) just show the newer packets we got and continue the live vide-conference and just forget about that 2 second fluctuation \(missed data\)?
+B\) just show the newer packets we got and continue the live video call and just forget about that 2 second fluctuation \(missed data\)?
 If your choice is B, it is better if you use UDP \(User Datagram Protocol\) for your chat program.
-UDP is less reliable: the sender sends packets without communicating much and hearing back from the receiver and receiver listens for packets without negotiating the exact details with the sender.
+UDP is less reliable; the sender sends packets without communicating much and hearing back from the receiver and receiver listens for packets without negotiating the exact details with the sender.
 It is much faster than TCP but you can not be sure that 100% of packets will be received by the B party.

 #### ICMP

 Internet Control Messaging Protocol or ICMP is a specific purpose protocol used to check the connectivity of the servers by the `ping` command.
-The first computer just tells "are you there?" and the second will answer "yes I'm here".
+The first computer just asks "Are you there?" and the second one will answer "Yes I'm here".
 Have a look at this practical example:

 ```text
 [jadi@funlife ~]$ ping google.com